apache/iotdb-extras/connectors/grafana-plugin/README.md

 We developed the Grafana-Plugin for IoTDB, using the IoTDB REST service to present time series data and providing many visualization methods for time series data.

-Iotdb grafana plugin supports grafana version 9.3.0 and above
+IoTDB grafana plugin supports grafana version 9.3.0 and above

 ### How to use Grafana-Plugin